Answer the Call of Compassion: Unleash Your Heroic Spirit with RSPCA QLD's Inspectorate & Rescue Team!

 Join Our Rescue Team as a Volunteer!

-Are you passionate about helping animals and want to make a real difference?
-Our Rescue Support Volunteer Role offers a unique opportunity to support RSPCA’s vital rescue operations across Queensland.
-From supporting the rescue team with coordinating rescue jobs to assisting with logistics, this role is perfect for those who thrive on variety and have skills to share.
+Passionate about helping animals and making a real difference?
+Become an RSPCA Rescue Support Volunteer and play a vital role in our rescue operations across Queensland.
+From coordinating rescue jobs to assisting with logistics, this role is perfect for those who thrive on variety and want to share their administration skills.

 Key Responsibilities

-Coordinating vehicle servicing and repairs, maintaining rescue equipment, and assisting with inspections and inventory
+🚚 Logistics Support: Coordinate vehicle repairs, maintain equipment, assist with inspections and inventory

 Why Volunteer With Us?

-Develop experience in administration, logistics, teamwork and animal rescue
+πŸ“š Build valuable skills in admin, logistics, and animal rescue

-Connect with fellow animal lovers and industry professionals
+🀝 Connect with passionate animal lovers and professionals

-Gain experience that may lead to specialised roles or a career in animal welfare
+🎯 Gain experience that could lead to specialised roles or careers

 When Can You Volunteer?